Medieval Serfdom of Roman origin

 Even the slightest diversion from the official religion could mean the death sentence, fully sanctioned by the Church.

-An interesting exception to the rule was found in Liege, here a few times a year synods were held where lay assessors were allowed to say what they believe was done wrong by the laity and if this was proven to be right they would be punished under canonical law.
+An interesting exception to the rule was found in Liege, here a few times every year synods were held where lay assessors were allowed to say what they believe was done wrong by the laity and if this was proven to be right, they would be punished under canonical law.

 In Wietmarschen the Monastery established in 1152, received the rights – granted by the Abbot of Prüm in 915 – to establish their own court of justice.

 - Improper use of means of transport